Shrinidhikulkarni7/Docker-basics/02 - ASP .NET Core Web API/TodoListWebAPI/README.md

 COPY --from=publish /app/publish .
 ENTRYPOINT ["dotnet", "TodoListWebAPI.dll"]
 ```
-In this stage, we copy the artifact that we published in stage 3 to "/app/publish" and set the entry point.
+In this stage, we copy the artifact that we published in stage 3 to "/app/publish" and set the entry point for the application.

 Notice that this stage uses the base image (the one we created in stage 1) and the the build image (the one we used for stages 2 and 3).
-This would mean that By doing this we have ensured that out final docker image contains only the runtime and not the sdk.
+This would mean that By doing this we have ensured that out final docker image contains only the runtime and not the sdk and the source code.
 This will make the image lightweight.